utkarshmehta/bedrock-chatbot-app/README.md

 - **Scalable and Reliable Hosting**: The Streamlit application is hosted on Amazon ECS (Elastic Container Service) Fargate, providing excellent scalability and reliability.
 Your application can automatically scale based on demand, ensuring optimal performance and availability.

-- **CI/CD Pipeline Integration**: The project seamlessly integrates with AWS CodeCommit repository, enabling a robust CI/CD pipeline.
-Whenever you update the code in the CodeCommit repository, the project automatically triggers a rebuild and deployment process, ensuring your application is always up to date with the latest changes.
+- **CI/CD Pipeline Integration**: The project seamlessly integrates with GitHub repository, enabling a robust CI/CD pipeline.
+Whenever you update the code in the GitHub repository, the project automatically triggers a rebuild and deployment process, ensuring your application is always up to date with the latest changes.

 ## Prerequisites
 - Have an AWS account and have access to AWS regions that support Amazon Bedrock Agents. [link](https://docs.aws.amazon.com/bedrock/latest/userguide/agents-supported.html)